Eliyahu Goldratt biography and books

 Eliyahu Goldratt (1947 – 2011) was a lecturer, researcher, scientist and a business management guru.
-He became famous with his ground breaking Theory of Constraints (TOC) within management systems, the Drum Buffer Rope method and Critical Chain Project Management (CCPM).
+Eliyahu Goldratt became famous with his ground breaking Theory of Constraints (TOC) within management systems, the Drum Buffer Rope method and Critical Chain Project Management (CCPM).

-After a short academic career and a few practical researches, Eliyahu Goldratt joined an organization called “Creative Output”.
-This organization sold capacity and software packages and Eliyahu Goldratt soon noticed that there were always factors that hindered implementations.
+After a short academic career and a few practical researches, dr. Eliyahu Goldratt joined an organization called “Creative Output”.
+This organization sold capacity and software packages and he soon noticed that there were always factors that hindered implementations.

 Solid field research and a pragmatic approach to overcome those hindrances led to the book The Goal (1984).
 This book was later published by North River Press and it immediately became a best seller.
 Eliyahu Goldratt developed more useful tools for successful implementations and he decided to leave “Creative Output”.

-In 1985 Eliyahu Goldratt established his own company called “Avraham Y Goldratt Institute (AGI)” and he started promoting his theory about Constraints within management systems all over the world.
-Eliyahu Goldratt developed many tools around that time and he was successfully employed by many multinational organizations.
+In 1985 Eliyahu established his own company called “Avraham Y Goldratt Institute (AGI)” and he started promoting his theory about Constraints within management systems all over the world.
+He developed many tools around that time and he was successfully employed by many multinational organizations.

 In 1997 Eliyahu Goldratt retired but he could not sit idle.